 In case you are curious about purchasing a ketone monitor, I love mine, it’s called the Keto-Mojo.
 You can use it to measure your glucose level as well (which is helpful to know if your keto coffee is affecting your insulin for example).

 Use my affiliate link and get 15% off.

 OMAD and Keto for Women

 In my post Intermittent Fasting Without Keto, I talk about the fact that intermittent fasting and keto may be too much stress for a woman’s body.
 If you are doing OMAD and keto, try increasing your carb consumption.
-OMAD and keto may work for some women, and it may not.
+OMAD and keto may work for some women, and they may not.
 It’s up to you to experiment.

 When You Stop OMAD

-Be aware that whatever weight loss method you choose, there is a risk to gain the weight back when you stop.
+Be aware that whatever weight-loss method you choose, there is a risk to gain the weight back when you stop.
 If you are doing OMAD and stop abruptly, you may find that you quickly gain the weight back.
 You need to take it slow and watch what is happening to your body.
 One week, I gained 5 lbs just because it was the week before my period and I ate a lot more on top of not following the Warrior Diet I had been on for 2 days.
-A whole month of progress lost in one week, just like that!
+A whole month of progress was lost in one week, just like that!